blosavio/chlog/README.md

         <dd>
           <p>
             A sequence of notable versions of project.
 Concretely, a tail-appended sequence containing one or more <a href="#version">version</a> hashmaps.
-            Typically resides in an <code>.edn</code> file where Chlog can locate it.
+            Typically organized into multiple <code>edn</code> files located in a known directory where Chlog can locate it.
 The changelog contains information about the software that helps people understand what will happen when switching from one version of the software to another.
           </p>
         </dd>
       </dl>